gianverab/canvas/README.md

-# canvas
+# HTML5 Canvas
-A very basic example of Canvas API
+A very basic example of Canvas API, just for fun!.